Forfar Field Station

 The Forfar Lodge houses our Dining Hall, Classroom, Recreation room, and open living area.
 The classroom accommodates lecture seating for 32 people with AV equipment and preserved specimens for study.
 Forfar Field Station also houses an on-site dive shop that provides a full range of diving equipment available for rent.

-Renovations have been completed on 7 of the 8 cabins!
+Renovations have been completed on all of our cabins!
 Watch our Virtual Tour of the station for a first-hand look.

 Check out our Welcome to Forfar guide to learn more about Forfar Field Station!